 The CamelBak Podium Big Chill Insulated Water Bottle is a good choice relative to the Podium Ice if you’re willing to trade some insulating ability for four more ounces.
 CamelBak claims that the Podium Big Chill will keep your water cold only twice as long as an non-insulated bottle.

-The Specialized Purist Insulated Bottle is probably one of the more popular insulated water bottles currently available to cyclists.
-It’s a squeeze bottle with a 100% leak-proof top (the watergate cap) and a microscopic layer of silicone bonded to the inside of the bottle.
+The Specialized Velotubes Purist Insulated Bottle is probably one of the more popular insulated water bottles currently available to cyclists.
+We just added to our list during the Christmas season of 2018 and it has outstanding ratings to date.
+It’s a squeeze bottle with a MoFlo cap for maximum water flow.
 The silicone layer prevents odor, taste, and stains and also makes cleaning simple and easy.
-If you don’t need an insulated bottle for your bike rides, the Specialized Zipp is a fantastic option.
+If you don’t need an insulated bottle for your bike rides and you’re a fan of the Specialized brand, the Specialized Zipp is a fantastic option.